Improving Soil Using Chickens? How does that work? Let me explain…

 So we use steel posts, sheep wire on the bottom and chicken wire on the top to make our fence.
 To move the chicken yard, we just lock the chickens in the coop at night and don’t let them out in the morning until they have a new yard.
 Then we roll back the fence to the point where it stays the same every year and pull out the posts that are left.
 Cameron has a great system worked out so we don’t even have to pull all the posts.
 Some of them make the new fence.

 We restretch the sheep wire and the chicken wire around the posts.
-Next, fasten it with zip ties to the posts and at the point where the sheep wire meets the chicken wire being very careful to stretch the wires up and down as well as around.
+Next, we fasten it with zip ties to the posts and at the point where the sheep wire meets the chicken wire.
+We are very careful to stretch the wires up and down as well as around.
 One year, we had a dumb little Polish pullet that thought the sag between the 2 kinds of wire made a great place to roost.
 We had a terrible time getting her out of there.
 So now we are careful.
 The electric fencing goes around last as a security measure.

 Now we have traded places with the chickens.
 Our garden will be where they were last year.
 Usually in about February there is a thaw that allows us to clean out the coop and leave it on the garden spot side.
 By the time it is time to plant, it is old enough manure to till into the ground and it won’t burn new plants.